grufftech/Storage-Analytics/README.md

-# Storage-Analytics
+# Storage-Analytics project.
-A system for gathering data information
+A system for gathering data information from CIFS / NFS data sources.